MelakuDemeke/printf/README.md

 printf() can use different options called `flags` to modify results.
 For instance, a `-` flag justify a number to the left.
 It can also print a positive number and zero by using a plus (`+`) in the format specifier.
 Partial list of flags are shown in the table below.

-Table 1.2: Flags and their discriptions
+Table 1.2: Partial list of flags and their discription

 |Flag   | Discription | Example | Remarks |
 |:-------|:-----------|:--------|:--------|